Local nurses stood in solidarity on International Nurses Day

 Nurses had to keep going as they held the hands of dying patients and had to say goodbye for many families.
 Nurse Emily Gray says in her first year of nursing nothing could prepare to the amount of death she had to witness.

-“When the family can’t be there your literally all they have.
+“When the family can’t be there, you’re literally all they have.
 So it was definitely difficult to kind of separate the way I normally would, when I was the only person in the room with the patient,” said Gray.

 “I think it speaks volumes that after everything we have been through, we are still able to rally together,” said Hankle.